Adxrsh-17/music-generation-rnn-lstm/README.md

 Music Generation with LSTM
-🎶 This project showcases a machine learning model that generates music using Long Short-Term Memory (LSTM) networks.
-Trained on a dataset of classical MIDI files, the model learns musical patterns and structures to compose original pieces.
+🎶 A machine learning model that generates music using Long Short-Term Memory (LSTM) networks.
+Trained on classical MIDI files, it learns musical patterns and structures to compose original pieces.
 🚀 Project Overview
-The core objective is to develop an LSTM-based neural network capable of generating unique musical compositions.
-By learning temporal relationships within sequences of musical notes, the model produces melodies that reflect the stylistic patterns of the training data.
+The goal is to develop an LSTM-based neural network to generate unique musical compositions.
+By learning temporal relationships within note sequences, the model produces melodies reflecting the training data's stylistic patterns.
 ✨ Key Features

-MIDI File Parsing: Utilizes the music21 library to efficiently parse MIDI files, extracting individual notes and chords.
+MIDI File Parsing: Uses the music21 library to parse MIDI files and extract notes and chords.
-LSTM-Based Model: Built with LSTM layers, ideal for complex sequence prediction tasks like music generation.
+LSTM-Based Model: Built with LSTM layers for complex sequence prediction tasks like music generation.
-Dynamic Music Generation: Generates fresh melodies from an initial seed sequence of notes post-training.
+Dynamic Music Generation: Generates melodies from an initial seed sequence of notes post-training.
-Customizable Dataset: Allows training on user-provided MIDI files to create diverse musical styles.
+Customizable Dataset: Supports training on user-provided MIDI files for diverse musical styles.

 ⚙️ Installation
-To set up the project, follow these steps:

 Clone the repository:
 git clone https://github.com/Adxrsh-17/music-generation-rnn-lstm.git